 Skip to main content

-Little boy holding a teddy bear that is being examined by a doctor
+A little boy holds a teddy bear that is being examined by a doctor

 A Point of Service plan, or POS, is a health plan that uses certain doctors and hospitals, called your POS provider network.
 A POS plan has a lower premium than a PPO plan, but still provides options for choosing health care providers.
 These added choices may give you more flexibility when you need care.